patschwork/rate_me/README.md

 # rate_me
 Rate_me is a tool to give things a personal rating (mostly for drinks and food).

-To remember good :-) and bad :-( things
+To remember good 🙂 👍<br>
+...and bad 😕 👎 things